American kestrel: Description

-Under traditional classification, the American kestrel is the smallest raptor in America.
+Under traditional terminology, the American kestrel is the smallest raptor in the Americas, though the South American spot-winged falconet is almost as small.
 The American kestrel is sexually dimorphic, although there is some overlap in plumage coloration between the sexes.
 The bird ranges from 22 to 31 cm in length with a wingspan of 51–61 cm.
 The female kestrel is larger than the male, though less so than larger falcons, being typically about 10% to 15% larger within a subspecies.
 The more northern subspecies tend to larger sizes (northern hemisphere), with a large northern female being about twice the size of a small southern male.
 The male typically weighs 80–143 g, and the female 86–165 g.
 In standard measurements, the wing bone is 16–21 cm long, the tail is 11–15 cm and the tarsus is 3.2–4 cm.

 Physically, American kestrels are leaner and less muscular than larger falcons.
-The pectoral flight muscles of the American kestrel make up only about 12% of its body weight, as compared to about 20% for the strongest flying falcons such as the peregrine.
+The pectoral flight muscles of the American kestrel make up only about 12% of its body weight, as compared to about 20% for the strongest flying falcons such as the peregrine falcon.
 The wings are moderately long, fairly narrow, and taper to a point.
 Their less muscular body type is adapted to energy-conserving ambush hunting, rather than spending large amounts of energy-consuming time on the wing and getting into long tail-chases of bird prey.
 For their size, they have strong talons and beaks, and can swiftly dispatch prey.
 Their lean build and energy-conserving strategy allow a lower daily food intake than if they were more strongly muscled, yet with enough strength to commonly take bird prey as large as themselves, and occasionally larger.
 The success of this body style and hunting strategy is reflected in the high success of the species in densely populating a large range throughout the Americas.
-The flight of the American kestrel is not so dramatic and swift as more muscular falcons such as merlins and peregrines, but their efficient adaptation to a broader diet of more available smaller prey, and need for less food per day, has resulted in there being many more of them.
+The flight of the American kestrel is not so dramatic and swift as more muscular falcons such as merlins and peregrines, but their efficient adaptation to a broader diet of more available smaller prey, and need for less food per day, has resulted in their greater population.